fac26/week-10-12-TFB-Eric-gild/README.md

 #### How did user research inform your plan?

 We conducted user research and usability testing.
-Our users gave us valuable feedback which helped us refine our initial concept.
-In some instances that meant intergrating new features which we hadn't considered before and in other instances removing features that we had initialy thought essential.
+Our users gave us valuable feedback that helped us refine our initial concept.
+In some instances, that meant intergrating new features which we hadn't considered before and in other instances removing features that we had initialy thought essential.

 </details>